Are you getting clicks but no conversions? There’s something seriously wrong with your marketing strategy.

 For example, TemplateMonster sells website templates.
 It wouldn’t make sense for them to offer a free trial, or sell single-page templates at a low cost.

-Instead, they offer other free resources, like Photoshop files for holiday banner ads.
+Instead, they offer other free resources, like free vector graphics.

 This helps their target audience accomplish a task that’s normally time-consuming and expensive, making it easy and free.